pedroegsilva/gofindthem/README.md

     findthem := finder.NewFinder(subEng, rgxEng, caseSensitive)
 ```

-Then you need to add the expressions that need to be solved.
+Then you need to add the expressions that need to be solved and a tag for that expression.
 ```go
 	if err := findthem.AddExpressionWithTag(`r"Lorem" and "ipsum"`, "test"); err != nil {
 		log.Fatal(err)